Kentucky CPA requirements

 Continuing Professional Education (CPE) hours must be completed in the two calendar years prior to the year during which a license is to be renewed.
 The two calendar years are referred to as the “reporting period”.

 Each licensee who worked 3,000 hours or more in a public accounting firm licensed with the board during the two calendar years prior to the renewal date of his or her license shall complete 80 CPE hours.
 The eighty hours shall be completed during the preceding two calendar years.
 All other licensees shall complete 60 CPE hours.
+CPE credits must meet the following criteria:

-Beginning January 1, 2021, 50% of the 80 hours and 60 hours shall include technical standards courses.
+- 50% of the 80 hours and 60 hours shall include technical standards courses.

-Beginning January 1, 2021, licensees who prepare audits, reviews, compilations, or the preparation of financial statements shall complete eight hours of CPE in the subject matter area of accounting and auditing each calendar year, for a total of 16 hours per reporting period.
+- Licensees who prepare audits, reviews, compilations, or the preparation of financial statements shall complete eight hours of CPE in the subject matter area of accounting and auditing each calendar year, for a total of 16 hours per reporting period.